fssa-batch3/santhosh.devendran__web_project/README.md

         e.
 Click the alert confirmation button.
     * Expected Result:
      * the comment will delete and redirected to the same post details page.

+######follow user (completed)

+* Scenario 1: Successfully follow user.
+     * steps:
+          a.
+Navigate to the user profile page using post or home page.
+          b. click the click the follow button .
+     * Expected Result:
+ * the follow button change to unfollow.

+ ######read follow (completed)

+* Scenario 1: Successfully read follow.
+     * steps:
+          a.
+Navigate to the user profile page using post or home page.
+          b. check the follow button .
+     * Expected Result:
+ * if you follow the user the button changed to unfollow.
+ * if you not follow the user the button show follow.

+######unfollow user (completed)

+* Scenario 1: Successfully unfollow user.
+     * steps:
+          a.
+Navigate to the user profile page using post or home page.
+          b. click the click the unfollow button .
+     * Expected Result:
+ * the unfollow button change to follow.